-Pleasant Hall, among the last old house in the all but totally redeveloped village of Kempsville in the city of Virginia Beach, was built in 1763 for George Logan, a Scottish merchant.
-An outstanding example of Virginia’s Georgian architecture, the house was used in 1775 as a headquarters for Lord Dunmore who later wrote: “I saw Mr. Logan’s house and have never seen better in Virginia.”
+Pleasant Hall is among the last of the old houses in the all-but-totally-redeveloped village of Kempsville, in the former Princess Anne County (now the city of Virginia Beach).
+Pleasant Hall was built ca. 1765 for George Logan, a Scottish merchant.
+An outstanding example of Virginia’s Georgian architecture, the house was used in 1775 as a headquarters for Lord Dunmore, who later wrote: “I saw Mr. Logan’s house and have never seen better in Virginia.”
 Logan, a loyalist, returned to Britain, whereupon Pleasant Hall escheated to the Commonwealth and eventually was sold to Peter Singleton.
-The formality of the exterior is carried to the interior with its exceptionally fine woodwork including a fully paneled parlor with a chimneypiece framed by pilasters in the rarely used Corinthian order.
+The formality of the exterior is carried to the interior with its exceptionally fine woodwork, including a fully paneled parlor with a chimneypiece framed by pilasters in the rarely used Corinthian order.
 The massive king-post trusses supporting the roof are an important example of colonial carpentry.
-The house has been carefully restored for use as a funeral home.
+Pleasant Hall was carefully restored late in the 20th century for use as a funeral home, and was later repurposed as a reception center for the neighboring Kempsville Baptist Church.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.